dadaismee/vs_blog/src/blog/phd-draft/index.md

 The central *hypothesis* of this dissertation can be stated as follows:

-> *Epistemic belief-mediated conditional strategies that depend on agents’ internal beliefs about others’ behavior can evolve from reactive, non-epistemic conditional strategies based on environmental asymmetries through ecological and evolutionary processes that can be rigorously modeled within game-theoretic frameworks with agent-based modeling.
+> *Epistemic belief-mediated conditional strategies that depend on agents’ internal beliefs about others’ behavior can evolve from reactive, non-epistemic conditional strategies based on environmental asymmetries through ecological and evolutionary processes of cognitive niche construction that can be rigorously modeled within game-theoretic frameworks with agent-based modeling.
 This evolutionary transition underpins the emergence of proto-normativity, providing a naturalistic basis for social institutions conceptualized as rules-in-equilibrium.*

 This hypothesis entails several interrelated claims: